Last Updated on

 How much does a home inspection cost?

-The cost for a home inspection can vary greatly.
+The cost of a home inspection can vary greatly.
 Smaller houses are cheaper to inspect and larger houses are more expensive.
 Costs vary depending on the region of the country you are in and living costs.
 Different inspectors have different rates as well.

 For a rental property, I would buy that is about 2,000 square feet total I can get an inspection done for about $300.
 On my personal house which is close to 6,000 square feet, the inspection was $600 and the inspector did not even get a chance to look at everything in the home (after 5 hours).
 I am able to get slightly lower rates because I am a Realtor and there is a chance I might send business to inspectors.
 As a regular buyer expect to pay a little more than I do.